AvaloniaUI/Live.Avalonia/README.md

 ### Getting Started

-> **A Very Important Note** `Live.Avalonia` setup was tested only on my Ubuntu 18.04 LTS machine on a very little amount of Avalonia projects, and is **not guaranteed** to work elsewhere.
+> **Important Note** `Live.Avalonia` setup was tested only on my Ubuntu 18.04 LTS machine on a very little amount of Avalonia projects, and is **not guaranteed** to work elsewhere.
 However, you could use this tool, if you have free time to experiment and stumble upon some dirty stuff, or if you are willing to help out with the development of `Live.Avalonia` tooling.
 Thank you for your flexibility.

 [`Live.Avalonia`](https://www.nuget.org/packages/Live.Avalonia/0.1.0-alpha) is distributed via NuGet package manager:
 ```